marcociccone/yapt/README.md

 - Distributed and Multi-gpu training

 ### Disclaimer
+This is experimental code and it should be used for research purposes only.
 We don't provide any support for this repo.
-It is experimental and for research purposes only.
-We strongly suggest to use [PyTorch Lightning](https://github.com/PyTorchLightning/).
+We strongly suggest you to consider the awesome [PyTorch Lightning](https://github.com/PyTorchLightning/).